holochain-open-dev/templates/README.md

 1a.
 If you are scaffolding a new project, run this:

-`nix-shell https://holochain.love --run "hc scaffold web-app --templates-url https://github.com/holochain-open-dev/templates"`
+`nix run github:holochain/holochain#hc-scaffold -- web-app --templates-url https://github.com/holochain-open-dev/templates`

 1b.
 If you already have an existing project, run this inside a `nix develop` shell: